publiccodenet/about/activities/value-and-impact/business-case-typology/control-of-core-operations.md

 ## Need/problem:

-* organization with codebase that is critical to core operations and needs to be malleable
+* Organization with codebase that is critical to core operations and needs to be malleable

 ## Value proposition of codebase stewardship: